apollographql/apollo-client/react-docs/source/queries.md

 <h2 id="graphql-props">Controlling child props</h2>

 As we've seen, by default, `graphql` will provide a `data` prop to the wrapped component with various information about the state of the query.
 We'll also see that [mutations](mutations.html) provide a callback on the `mutate` prop.
-However, if you want to decouple your presentational component from Apollo, and make it more reusable, you may want more control over the props passed into it.
+However, if you want to decouple your presentational component from Apollo and make it more reusable, you may want wrap these default props into your own custom objects and functions.

 <h3 id="graphql-name">Using `name`</h3>